A Lion in the House: Alex Fields

 Alex Fields, also known as Al, is the last child to be introduced in the documentary.
 He was recently diagnosed with non-Hodgkin's lymphoma, which was originally misdiagnosed by doctors as asthma.
 His first experience with chemotherapy is particularly stressful for him.
 Alex's mother, Regina, also has an especially difficult time adjusting to his treatments and hospital visits.
 As a full-time nursing aid at a nursing home, Regina finds it difficult to take time off from work and to afford his medications.
 Their insurance does not cover all the expenses of treatment.
 Al is a witty and outgoing child.
 He finds out that he has been invited to attend a summer camp for kids with cancer in Colorado.
-He becomes very excited but shortly after loses hope of attending once his oncologists inform him that he has to receive additional chemotherapy in the summer.
-Al's chemotherapy treatments had already been delayed by several weeks due to medical complications, so his medical team strongly advises him to not leave to Colorado.
+He becomes very excited, but shortly after, loses hope of attending once his oncologists inform him that he has to receive additional chemotherapy in the summer.
+Al's chemotherapy treatments had already been delayed by several weeks due to medical complications, so his medical team strongly advised him not to go to Colorado.
 This event frustrates Al and his mother.

 After fifteen months of chemotherapy, Al becomes healthier, and his doctors inform him that he is nearing the end of his treatment.
 The oncologists believe that the cancer will not return.
 Although Regina expresses happiness for Al's good health, she is concerned about Al's behavioral problems at school.
-He experiences academic suspension several times but nevertheless feels like he was become "wiser" because of his entanglement with cancer.
+He experiences academic suspension several times but nevertheless feels like he has become "wiser" because of his entanglement with cancer.